Ardoch Algonquin First Nation: History

 In February, 2008, Justice Douglas Cunningham sentenced Ardoch Algonquin co-chiefs Paula Sherman and Robert Lovelace to six month terms in prison for contempt of court, but Sherman, a single mother of three, agreed to obey the injunctions to avoid prison time.
 Lovelace, a non-indigenous person who immigrated to Canada in the 1960s, is father of seven, and an instructor at Queen's University and Sir Sandford Fleming Community College.
 The court also fined him $25,000 and fined the community an additional $10,000.
 Sherman, a professor at Trent University was fined $15 000, payable to Frontenac Ventures.
 Currently the injunction restricts the Algonquin and non-native activists from approaching the site closer than 200 metres; this has not, however, discouraged protests in surrounding communities.
 In June, 2008 the Ontario Court of Appeal overturned Justice Cunningham's decision and ordered Lovelace immediately released.
-The Court of Appeal noted that the conflict between the Ardoch people and Frontenac Ventures could have been avoided if the Government of Ontario had consulted with the them before approving uranium exploration in the area.
+The Court of Appeal noted that the conflict between the Ardoch people and Frontenac Ventures could have been avoided if the Government of Ontario had consulted with them before approving uranium exploration in the area.

 On March 18, 2008 Shabot Obaadjiwan Chief Doreen Davis and Elder Earl Bedore were required to enter into an undertaking "to discourage other members of their community and other organizations from interfering" with Frontenac Ventures' operations.

 In addition to the charges of contempt, Frontenac Ventures is suing the Ardoch Algoquin First Nation for $77 million.

 On March 18, 2008, contempt charges were dropped "without costs" against three non-native activists: Frank Morrison and Christian Peacemakers David Milne and Reverend John Hudson.
 They had been charged with violating the same injunction as Lovelace and Sherman, but the Ontario Crown declined to prosecute.
 During the same proceedings, however, warrants were obtained for the arrest of five other non-native activists who allegedly violated the injunction.